Road work ahead for Phelps, Pulaski counties

 Daylight/Overnight Hours

-— Route 49 over Dry Fork Creek, south of Route 19 – Bridge replacement will begin on Monday, Jan.
-20. One lane of the bridge will remain open with temporary traffic signals in place to direct traffic through the work area.
+— Route 49 over Dry Fork Creek, south of Route 19 – Bridge replacement continues.
+One lane will remain open with temporary traffic signals in place to direct traffic through the work area.
 The work is scheduled for completion in July.

 Daylight Hours

-— Route 19 between Route 8 and Dent County line – Brush cutting will take place Tuesday, Jan.
-21 through Friday, Jan.
-31.
+— Route 19 between Route 8 and the Dent County line – Brush cutting will take place Monday, Jan.
+27 through Friday, Feb.
+7.

-— Route O between Route 19 and Riverside Road – Brush cutting will take place Tuesday, Jan.
-21 through Friday, Jan.
+— Route P between Route C and Lantz Road – Brush cutting will take place Monday, Jan.
+27 through Friday, Jan.
 31.

 Dent County